react-cosmos/react-cosmos/README.md

 But Cosmos does not impose any specific data structures.
 Instead, it makes them surface by providing a framework driven by the data it consumes, exposing and enforcing awareness of data structures and their relationships.

-## Manifesto

-_cos·mos<sup>1</sup> `/ˈkäzməs,-ˌmōs,-ˌmäs/` noun — 1.
-The universe seen as
-a well-ordered whole._

-- Zero bootstrap
-- Can be plugged into any other framework
-- Everything is a Component
-- Components are oblivious of ancestors
-- The state of a Component can be serialized at any given point in time
-- Any Component input can be represented by a URI
-- Components can implement any data mechanism*

-\* All Cosmos core mixins are agnostic on how data is populated inside a Component (see default [DataFetch](mixins/data-fetch.js) Ajax implementation.)

 ## Installation